-The 2019-2020 academic year rates were approved at the June 2019 board meeting, undergraduate and graduate out-of-state rates saw an increase of 3.5%.
-First professional schools received rate approvals as follows: School of Medicine, 2% residents only (no increase for non-residents), School of Dentistry, 3% for residents and non-residents and School of Optometry, 1.5% for residents only (no increase for non-residents).
-Fall 2019 in-state enrollment decreased by 0.5% to 16,797 students and out-of-state enrollment increased by 4.7% to 5,283 students.
-The rate increases and enrollment growth contributed to the increase in gross tuition revenue of \$10.2 million.
-The increase in gross tuition and fees was offset by an increase of 6.5% or \$5.2 million in scholarship allowances.
-Net tuition and fees revenue increase \$5.0 million, to \$244.9 million in 2020.
+For the 2020-2021 academic year rate increases for First Professional programs were proposed and received Board approval in April 2020 as follows: School of Medicine, 2.5% residents only (no increase for non-residents); School of Dentistry, 3.2% for residents and 3.8% for non-residents; and School of Optometry, 2% for residents only (no increase for non-residents).
+Fall 2021 in-state enrollment increased by 1.4% to 17,034 students and out-of-state enrollment increased by 4.7% to 5,529 students.
+The rate increases and enrollment growth contributed to the increase in gross tuition revenue of \$4.8 million.
+The increase in gross tuition and fees was offset by an increase of 7.3% or \$6.3 million in scholarship allowances.
+Net tuition and fees revenue decrease \$1.5 million, to \$243.5 million in 2021.